dieggsy/sdbus-cpp/doc/using-sdbus-c++.md

 --------------------------------

 `sdbus::Error` exception is used to signal errors in sdbus-c++.
 There are two types of errors:

-  * D-Bus related errors, like call timeouts, failed socket allocation, etc.
+  * D-Bus related errors, like call timeouts, failed socket allocation, etc. These are raised by the D-Bus library or D-Bus daemon itself.
-  * user errors, i.e. errors signalled and propagated from remote methods back to the caller.
+  * user-defined errors, i.e. errors signalled and propagated from remote methods back to the caller.
+So these are issued by sdbus-c++ users.

-The exception object carries the error name and error message with it.
+`sdbus::Error` is a carrier for both types of errors, carrying the error name and error message with it.

 sdbus-c++ design
 ----------------